wizardkids/railfence/readme.md

 ## Warnings

 1. This program requires knowing the number of rails used for encryption in order to decrypt the message correctly.
-If the number of rails is unknown, decryption is not possible.</br></br>
+If the number of rails is unknown, decryption is not possible except by brute force (not terribly hard!).</br></br>
 2. The number of rails used for encryption is stored with the encrypted message, violating every known law of cybersecurity.
 Considering that decryption requires knowing the number of rails, that number must be preserved.
 For the time being it is preserved *with* the encrypted message.
-Changing that strategy to improve security would be trivial, although saving the number of rails somewhere may be anything but.
+Changing that strategy to improve security would be trivial while saving the number of rails depends on human memory which is known to be unreliable.